SasirekhaPV/AWS-CertifiedSolutionsArchitect-Notes/Section 3 - IAM and S3/README.md

 - AWS Snowmobile is an exabyte-scale data transfer service used to move extremely large amounts of data to AWS.
 You can transfer up to 100PB per Snowmobile, a 45-foot long shipping container, pulled by a truck.
 Makes it easy to move massive volumes of data to the cloud, including video libraries, image repos, or even a complete data center migration.
 Transferring data with Snowmobile is secure, fast and cost effective
 - Can import to S3 and export from S3

+### Storage Gateway

+- Storage Gateway is a service that connects an on-premises software appliance with cloud-based storage to provide seamless and secure integration between an organisation's on-premesis IT environment and AWS's storage infrastructure.
+Enables secure storage of data to the AWS Cloud for scalable and cost-effective storage
+- Available to download as a virtual machine (VM) image that you instlal on a host in your datacenter.
+- Supports Hyper-V or VMware ESXi
+- You can use AWS Management Console to create storage option that is right for you
+- Comes in 3 flavours
+	1. File gateway (NFS & SMB)
+	2. Volume Gateway (iSCSI)
+		- Stored volumes
+		- Cached volumes
+	3. Tape Gateway (virtual tape library)
+- Files are stored as objects in your S3 buckets, accessed through an NFS mount point.
+Once objects are transferred to S3, they can be managed as native S3 objects.
+Basically a way of connecting your on-premise infrastructure
+- Volume gateway presents your paplications with disk volumes using iSCSI block protocol.
+Can be async backed up as point-in-time snapshots of your volumes, and stored in the cloud as Amazon EBS snapshots
+- They are incremental backups that capture only changed blocks.
+All snapshot storage is also compressed to minimise your storage charges
+- Stored volumes let you store your primary data locally, while async backing up that data to AWS.
+Provide your on-premises applications with low-latency access to their entire datasets, while providing durable, off-site backups.
+Can create storage volumes and mount them to iSCSI devices from your on-premesis storage hardware.
+This data is async backed up to Amazon Simple Storage Service (Amazon S3) in the form of Amazon Elastic Block Store (Amazon EBS) snapshots.
+1GB - 16TB in size for Stored Volumes.
+- Cached volumes doesn't do the data set locally, only the most frequently used data set locally in  your storage gateway.
+Can create storage volumes of up to 32 TB in size and attach to them as iSCSI devices from your on-premises application services.
+Your gateway stores data that you write to these volumes in Amazon S3 and retains recently read data in your on-premeses storage gateway's cache and upload buffer storage.
+1GB - 32 TB in size for cached volumes.
+- Each tape gateway is preconfigured with a media changer and tap drives, which are available to your existing client backup applications as iSCSI devices.
+YOu add tape cartridges as you need to archive your data.
+Supported by NetBackup, Backup Exec, Veeam etc.

 ### Exam Tips